-Drugs: Definition, Usage, Types, Effects, Addiction
+Drugs: Definition, Usage, Types, Effects

 The primary uses of drugs include medical treatment, recreational enjoyment, performance enhancement, and self-medication.
 Medically, drugs treat diseases, manage pain, and improve mental health.
 Recreational drugs are used for pleasure and relaxation but carry risks.
-Some individuals misuse drugs to cope with stress, peer pressure, or curiosity, leading to harmful consequences.

 What Are Drugs?